• About

 Johnson herself has limited mobility, and uses a wheelchair to get around when she’s travelling.
 “It’s very hard for me to be in a vehicle anymore without a lot of pain,” she said.

-She won’t be making the journey to Prattville, Ala., where the festival’s in-person events are taking place.
-Instead, the festival will be featuring rehearsed read-throughs of the scripts that were recorded earlier this year in London, England.
+She won’t be making the journey to Prattville, Ala., where the Alabama International Fringe Festival’s in-person events are taking place.
+The festival will feature rehearsed read-throughs of the scripts that were recorded earlier this year in London, England.

 As part of the festival’s “digital fringe” programming, the productions will be available for viewing starting on Sept.
 26 on the Thornhill Theatre Space YouTube channel.